hanggrian/recyclerview-paginated/README.md

 -----
 #### Use `PaginatedRecyclerView`
 It has several attributes:
- * `loadEnabled` - Will enable loading row while paginating, default is true.
+ * `loadingEnabled` - Will enable loading row while paginating, default is true.
- * `loadThreshold` - Set the offset from the end of the list at which the populatePage more event needs to be triggered, default is 5.
+ * `loadingThreshold` - Set the offset from the end of the list at which the paginate more event needs to be triggered, default is 5.

 ```xml
 <com.hendraanggrian.widget.PaginatedRecyclerView